|

 Downtime

 The average recovery period for a medium peel is one to two weeks.
-In addition, you’ll most likely have stricter aftercare instruction or topical creams that will aid in the healing process.
+In addition, you’ll most likely have stricter aftercare instructions or topical creams to aid the healing process.

-Your provider might even recommend coming in for a follow-up appointment.
+Your provider might even recommend a follow-up appointment.

 Deep Peels

-Deep peels will treat the same concerns as medium or light peels but for more extreme cases.
+Deep peels address the same concerns as medium or light peels, but for more severe cases.

 Process